 - 1. In the [Eduction] section, add a PreFilterTaskN parameter, where N is a number starting from 0 for the first task.
 Set this parameter to the name of a configuration section where you define your pre-filter task. - 2.
 Create the new configuration section. - 3.
-Set Regex to a regular expression value that finds potential matches in your text. - 4.
+Set one of the following parameters: - Regex to a regular expression value that finds potential matches in your text. - ResourceFile to the name of a DPF or JSON file that contains the dictionary of terms to use for pre-matching. - 4.
 Set WindowCharsBeforeMatch and WindowCharsAfterMatch to the number of characters before and after the potential match segment to use as the match window. - 5.
 Save and close your configuration file.